What is a HAHO jump?

 The total time under canopy varies but you could spend 20 or more minutes in the air.
 The actual time is based on your comfort level and wind conditions.

-How long is the freefall in a HALO jump?
+How long is the freefall in a HAHO jump?

 There is very little freefall in a HAHO jump, because chutes are opened 10 to 15 seconds after exiting the jump plane.